stardustman/song-parser-spi-demo/README.md

 # Song Parser Demo of Java SPI

 song-parser-spi-demo is a simple example of Java SPI usage.
-It can reinfoce your understanding of Java SPI mechanism.
+It can reinforce your understanding of Java SPI mechanism.

 ## Background